Muddy Insider Guide: Antigua

 A typical Antiguan church

 Hotels can get you to the tourist attractions but if you’re like me, you’ll want to zip around doing your own thing a bit too.
 Public transport links won’t always get you to the more remote beaches and destinations so this is the best way to get your ‘must-see list’ sorted and pootle around at leisure.
+The island’s only 10 square miles, so nowhere’s more than 45 minutes’ drive away and you can easily pick up a car in St John’s through Avis.

 DON’T FORGET BARBUDA